pet531/ljr-post/README.md

 Supported options: @User, @Subject, @Privacy, @Mood, @Music

-usage: ljr-post [-p] -t postfile
+usage: ljr-post -t posttext.ljr [-p] [-s pwd]
+       -p

--p -- writes preview to /tmp/preview.html and attempts to xdg-open it.
+           writes preview to /tmp/preview.html and attempts to xdg-open it.
+       -s
+           if passed, will not ask for password, but will read it from the argument.
+           Useful for additional scripting.

 Installation: